membraneframework-labs/guide/chapter1/element.md

 Incoming buffers are processed in this callback.
 We will update our counter and pass the buffer to the `:output` pad.

 Overriding callback `handle_process` means that we want to receive only one buffer at a time.
-But keep in mind that very often buffers are delivered to the element in groups.
+However, keep in mind that very often buffers are delivered to the element in groups.
 It is also possible to override `handle_process_list` callback, which by default performs that splitting job and invokes `handle_process` callbacks.

 ```elixir
 @impl true